What are the deadlines for registration?

 What is the tuition for the workshops?

-Tuition for 2013 will again be 600 dollars for residential students and 460 dollars for commuter students.
+Tuition for 2014 will again be $600 for residential students and $460 for commuter students.

 What is covered by tuition other than the workshops and their activities?

-Residential students will receive meals per day served in Lottie Nelson dining hall.
+Residential students will receive three meals per full day, served in Lottie Nelson dining hall.

-Meals are through dinner on Thursday, July 18.
-A reading with a reception for students and parents will include refreshments on Thursday afternoon.
+Meals are through dinner on Thursday, July 24.
+A reading with a reception for students and parents will include light refreshments on Thursday afternoon.

 Students will live in air-conditioned residence hall rooms shared with one roommate of the same sex.
 Males and females will be located on separate halls and will have a dorm counselor to supervise activities.